-6 As defined by the U.S. DOT, a major U.S. passenger airline has more than \$1 billion in gross operating revenues during any calendar year (the largest group of U.S. passenger airlines in terms of their total revenues).
-The current group of major U.S. passenger airlines attained "major" status effective January 1, 2013 based on their total revenues for the 12 months ending June 30, 2012.
+As defined by the U S DOT, a major U S. passenger airline has more than \$1 billion in gross operating revenues during any calendar year (the largest group of U 5 passenger airlines in terms of their total revenues) The current group of major U S passenger airlines attained "major" status effective January 1, 2013 based on their

-7 AirTran, Hawaiian, and Southwest are the major U.S. passenger airlines that currently do not serve the Airport AirTran and Southwest currently provide service at Chicago Midway International Airport and Milwaukee County's General Mitchell International Airport
+AirTran, Hawaiian, and Southwest are the major U S. passenger airlines that currently do not serve the Airport AirTran and Southwest currently provide service at Chicago Midway International Airport and Milwaukee County's General Mitchell International Airport